-I was early separated from my children David and Julia so I didn't have the experience of seeing a developing child as nature's way of reducing the entropy of one corner of the universe.
+I was early separated from my children David and Julia so I didn't have the experience of seeing a developing child as nature's way of reducing the entropy of one corner of the universe by increasing the organism's capability of energy dissipation.
 I missed watching particles in a strand of DNA flowering into an artful dodger of the second law of thermodynamics, creating order from chaos.
 Information on a one-way street to becoming protein using the energy of the sun.
 The stochastic interaction of energy with matter leading to the emergence of increasingly complex adaptive systems over time.

 I no longer care as much about humankind in general, but I love certain individuals and hope that the best of what we tried to be will go on to populate other star systems.
 Our colonies on those stars should also possess an archive filled with information that the designers think might be useful to the colonists.
 Before creating this archive, a committee of men of genius and goodwill should review years of history and purge it of 'the decay products of dead religions' - not just all the holy books, but also 'the immense body of literature - fiction and nonfiction - that was based upon them'.
 Despite all the wealth of beauty and wisdom these works contained, they can not be allowed to re-infect virgin planets with the ancient poisons of religious hatred, belief in the supernatural, and the pious gibberish with which countless billions of men and women once comforted themselves at the cost of addling their minds.